9 January 2020

 How to Totally Nail Distinctiveness

 Before diving into colour choices and logo design, uncover your brand’s USP and personality.
-This is where your brand story comes in.
+This is where your content guidelines come in.

-Your brand story will detail who you are, what you do, why you do it and what sets you apart.
-Your brand story is most useful when shaping your brand’s distinctiveness.
+Your content guidelines will detail who you are, what you do, why you do it and what sets you apart.
+Your content guidelines are most useful when shaping your brand’s distinctiveness.